Last updated 04 June 2021 - Average reading time: Over 10 minutes

 The regional organization has played a key role in many countries.

-In states that sought to establish a strong association between regional and local authorities and the national e-Government procedure, a group of regional representatives has been created in which all the levels supporting the e-Government deployment are represented.
+In states that sought to establish a strong association between regional and local authorities and the national e-Government procedure, a group of regional representatives has been created.
+All the levels supporting the e-Government deployment are represented.

 - Using as many local and community-based applications as possible to promote almost daily use of trusted e-Services will also boost uptake.